sencha/SenchaThemerDemo/README.md

 The workspace contains two applications:

  * StarterApp - the standard app that gets generated when you run sencha generate app.
- * FeedViewer - a more complex app multi-tab that displays data from various news sites as well as the Sencha forums.
+ * FeedViewer - a more complex app multi-tab app that displays data from various news sites and the Sencha forums.

 ## Requirements